 Intercollegiate Membership examination of the Royal Colleges of Surgeons (MRCS Part A)

-The registration window for the MRCS Part A Examination with Pearson VUE will open on 21st November and close on 11th December 2022.
+The registration window for the MRCS Part A Examination with Pearson VUE will open on 03rd April (at approximately 6am BST time) and close on the 14th April 2023.

-You can only start booking your test centre once the registration window opens.
+You can only start booking your test once the registration window opens.

 MRCS Part A examination